silvermast/torqle/README.md

 - Follow the instructions for installing [Tauri Prerequisites](https://v2.tauri.app/start/prerequisites/) for your system.
 - Then, simply run `make dev` to get started!

+## Development & Contribution
+When working on GitHub issues, you can tag the issue in your commits similar to Jira just by adding #<ticketNumber> in the commit message.
+There are also certain flags which will auto-transition the ticket.

+For example:
+partial work on #5 will attach your commit to this issue.
+Fixes #5 will do the same, but also mark this issue as "Fixed"

 ### Local Development Containers

 The project includes a docker-compose file specifically for local development.
 Run `docker-compose up -d` to initialize them.